alexbers/manual-tls/README.md

 ## Requirements ##

-* Python 2.7
+* Python 3.6
-* M2Crypto python module
+* PyCryptodome and and cryptography python modules

 ## Usage ##